-Now I know there is possibly no such thing as the perfect deal, where both parties achieve the absolute best deal by trading and creating value in the optimum way and have the appropriate skill level to engage the other side to do the same in a largely consensual way.
+Now I know there is possibly no such thing as the perfect deal, where both parties achieve the absolute best deal by trading and creating value in an optimum way and have the appropriate skill level to engage the other side to do the same in a largely consensual way.

-But I also know that for many of us the negotiation is a largely unplanned and unrehearsed affair.
-In the classrooms we teach in and scarily the boardrooms we consult in, the most often heard strategy we are told is the one they will adopt is to wait and see what the other side does, and then act.
+But I also know that for many of us negotiation is a largely unplanned and unrehearsed affair.
+In the classrooms, we teach in and scarily the boardrooms we consult in, the most often heard strategy we are told is the one they will adopt is to wait and see what the other side does, and then act.

-My worry is that the most I can infer is that the guys on either side of the table (or all the sides in a multi lateral discussion) have a track record.
+My worry is that the most I can infer is, that the guys on either side of the table (or all the sides in a multilateral discussion) have a track record.
 The direction of that track may not be particularly good, but it does exist.

-Of course some people are instinctively better than others.
+Of course, some people are instinctively better than others.
 But even instincts need to be refined and honed.
 Maybe in the classroom, or perhaps by a good coach, one on one.